Kennyslaboratory/Ultimate-Hacker-Roadmap/x04_Senior/README.md

-# The Offical Hacker's Curriculum - Level 4
+# The Senior Hacker's Curriculum - Level 4
 If you're a Senior then congratulations.
 You problably have been in the field much longer than I have and I am in no place to lecture you.
 Since this level is related to cutting-edge reseach, much of the stuff I can hope to post here will be "old news."

 ## So What now..?